nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 ![](images/messaging.jpg)

-These services need to communicate with each other to be effective - the chief use case is for the API service to inform the scheduler service that there's work to do (e.g. spin up kubernetes resources for a new lesson).
-To facilitate this, we'll use the [NATS messaging platform](https://nats.io/), as the nature of Syringe's inter-service communication aligns well with the publish-subscribe messaging model that NATS fits nicely into.
+These services need to communicate with each other to be effective.
+As an example, the API service receives a request, it will need to inform the scheduler service that there's work to do (e.g. spin up kubernetes resources for a new lesson).
+To facilitate this, we'll use the [NATS messaging platform](https://nats.io/), as the nature of Syringe's inter-service communication aligns well with the publish-subscribe messaging model that NATS provides.
 NATS is also written in Go, and built to be extremely fast, and simple.

-> I believe we can get away with plain NATS, and avoid using [NATS Streaming](https://nats-io.github.io/docs/nats_streaming/intro.html).
-> The only service that absolutely must receive messages is the scheduler, and we'll
-> not only be running multiple parallel processes for this service, each scheduler service will handle incoming
-> requests in a goroutine, which means there will always be something to process incoming messages.

-When the API sends a message to the scheduler to spin up a lesson, we should leverage [request reply](https://nats-io.github.io/docs/developer/concepts/reqreply.html) to ensure a scheduler handled it.
-If this fails, that means no scheduler is available and the API should mark the livelesson as failed.

-Message queue design.
-As long as there's a component to translate events to achievements then we will pick them up.
-If not then we will configure the messages to time out and they just go nowhere.
-Allows us to just plug things into the bus to enable the functionality

-The design allows us to enable or disable features simply by starting the relevant processes to listen on the message queue or the Syringe API.
-If we don't want to export to influx, we simply don't enable that process.
-If we don't want to enable gamification, don't start the translator process.
-All messages like this will be sent with a TTL, so if nothing is there to pick messages up off the queue, they'll disappear after a while.

-These are the core services, but we might want to develop a service that listens for known Syringe events to do some external integration, so having a messaging system that we can just send events into without caring about subscribers is nice.
-It's then up to the subscribers on what they do with that information.

-If centralized messaging is chosen, [NATS](https://nat.io/documentation/) is the likely candidate for this.
-It's simple, fast, and built in Go (which Syringe is as well).

-> [This blog post](https://storageos.com/nats-good-gotchas-awesome-features/) does a good job of covering the pros and cons of using NATS.
+[This blog post](https://storageos.com/nats-good-gotchas-awesome-features/) does a good job of covering the pros and cons of using NATS.

-Since we're using NATS, we need to first understand the types of messages or "events" that will be sent to NATS, and subsequently received by other services:

-Events:
+> [NATS Streaming](https://nats-io.github.io/docs/nats_streaming/intro.html) is a project that's designed to fit on top of plain NATS to provide some message reliablity features like buffering when there are no subscribers.
+While this sounds nice, I believe we can get away with plain NATS, and avoid using NATS Streaming, which will ensure that we don't start relying on it as a crutch.
+All services that absolutely must receive messages will have multiple copies, and will handle all incoming messages in a goroutine, meaning there will always be a subscriber available to receive incoming messages.
+As an added protective measure, we may look to leverage [request reply](https://nats-io.github.io/docs/developer/concepts/reqreply.html); as an example, if the API sends a message to the scheduler and it's not acknowledged, we can mark a livelesson as failed in the database.
+Combined, these tools should allow us to avoid relying on message buffering solutions and keep the messaging layer that much simpler.

+Antidote will maintain a set of Events, modeled as Go structs but encoded as JSON on the wire, which will be published onto NATS:

 1. `NewLiveLesson`
 2. `StageChangeLiveLesson`
 3. `DeleteLiveLesson`